Iapetus-11/PaddleBall/README.md

 * To exit, either click on the red X in the top right of the screen, or press the 'z' key.

-* YThe paddle may be repositioned throughout the game, sometimes the paddle overrides the ball so the position of the ball and paddle are reset when this happens to prevent errors.
+* The paddle may be repositioned throughout the game, sometimes the paddle overrides the ball so the position of the ball and paddle are reset when this happens to prevent errors.

 * Moving the window while in-game may mess up the mouse controls.